Chefs at Home: Cerveza Tempura Tilapia Tacos

 Sweet, mild tilapia lends itself well to the bold flavors in this taco.
 Chef Andrew dresses this taco with an El Salvadoran pickled cabbage slaw called curtido, which brightens up the flavors; and a chipotle mayo which brings some heat and silkiness to this otherwise lean fish.

-BY CHEF ANDREW ROBINSON OF TIGER MAMA IN BOSTON
+BY CHEF ANDREW ROBINSON OF SHY BIRD IN CAMBRIDGE, FORMERLY OF TIGER MAMA IN BOSTON

 For the Curtido